bereis01/rpsl_web/README.md

 streamlit run app.py
 ```

 The front-end server will be accessible through the informed URL.
-For more information on changing server instantiation parameters - such as address, port, number of workers, and such -, visit <a href="https://docs.streamlit.io/">Streamlit</a>.
+For more information on changing server instantiation parameters - such as address, port, number of workers, ... -, visit <a href="https://docs.streamlit.io/">Streamlit</a>.